Oh the places you'll go (and how you get there...)

 The simplest of all requests - how to drive from one point to another.
 This makes use of the basic HERE routing API.
 You provide a starting and end location and that's it.

-You can ask for a summary back which will cover the time and distance travelled, or you can ask for more detailed information which can include turn by turn directions.
+You can ask for a summary back which will cover the time and distance traveled, or you can ask for more detailed information which can include turn-by-turn directions.